Rate This Article With 5 Stars.

-Galvanometer, Voltmeter and Ammeter are three most fundamental measuring devices we will encounter during our course in current electricity and one should have a sound understanding before using them properly.
+Galvanometer, Voltmeter, and Ammeter are the three most fundamental measuring devices we will encounter during our course in current electricity and one should have a sound understanding before using them properly.
 In this article, we will thoroughly discuss their working principle and differences.
-A galvanometer is the most basic electrical measuring device and other two, namely Voltmeter and Ammeter are slight modifications of a Galvanometer to measure the potential difference and electrical current respectively.
+A galvanometer is the most basic electrical measuring device and the other two, namely Voltmeter and Ammeter are slight modifications of a Galvanometer to measure the potential difference and electrical current respectively.
 In order to understand their working principle properly we have to start with the working principle of a galvanometer.

 How does a Galvanometer work?

 A galvanometer is an electrical instrument for detecting and measuring electric current.
 Galvanometers work according to the observations made by Hans Oersted.
 He showed that the needle of a magnetic compass deflects near a wire that has electric current flowing through it.
 Modern galvanometers are constructed with a small moveable pivoting coil of wire in the placed in the field of a permanent magnet.
 The coil is attached to a thin pointer that can traverse a calibrated scale.
 A tiny torsion spring pulls the coil and pointer to the zero position.
 When a direct current flows through the coil, the coil generates a magnetic field according to the direction of the current.
-This field acts against the field due to permanent magnet to twist the coil against the spring and moves the pointer.
-The coil comes to an equilibrium when this restoring torque balances the torque due to the magnetic field.
+This field acts against the field due to a permanent magnet to twist the coil against the spring and moves the pointer.
+The coil comes to equilibrium when this restoring torque balances the torque due to the magnetic field.
 If be the deflection angle then

 Main purpose of a galvanometer is to detect electric current in a circuit.

 How does an Ammeter work?